BobDeKort/SwiftyToolTip/README.md

 - Think when adding tooltips, you could override an existing gesture without you knowing
 - When adding tooltips to a UIView that has subviews with tooltips, make sure to use a different gesture for the superview.
 - Currently supported gestures are: DoubleTap and LongPress.
-- isEnabled adds the tooltip but will not display so.
+- isEnabled adds the tooltip but will not display.

 - Use nested structs to keep your descriptions clean and in one place, you could also use other structures, such as json.
 This is just a suggestion, I'm sure there are better ways to store this data.
 Example: